Boston and Spalding

 In addition to your course, you may also study either Functional Skills or GCSE English and Maths, dependent on your current GCSE grade.

-The entry qualifications for the Level 2 Accounting Apprenticeship are five GCSEs at grades C or above (New GCSE grade 4 or above), including English and Maths ideally at grade B or above (New GCSE grade 6 or above) or equivalent.
+The entry qualifications for the Level 2 Accounting Apprenticeship are five GCSEs at grade 4 or above (Old GCSE grade C or above), including English and Maths ideally at grade 6 or above (Old GCSE grade B or above) or equivalent.

 You may also enter this course with a Merit at First Diploma Level in a related subject along with a Level 2 Functional Skills Maths and English certificate.